AtineKeshishi/PhoneBook/README.md

 # Jetbrains Academy - Phone Book
 The solution is build up step by step over several stages.
-Every stage is build upon the previous stages and get more and more advanced.
+Every stage is built upon the knowledge learned in the previous stages and gets more and more advanced.
-The goal is to search 500 entries in a list of over 1 million entries.

 # Output

 ```
 Start searching (linear search)...
 Found 500 / 500 entries.
 Time taken: 00 min.
 5 sec.
 345 ms.